crcdng/dont-touch-men/README.md

 Over the last couple of days, during videoconferences and on social media I have seen people constantly touching their faces.
 It happens subconsciously.
 Even if you tell people not to do it they will have their hand in their face a minute later.
 And so will you.
 This way the virus gets on a mucous membrane of yours and enters your body.

-The goal is to prototype a minimal helper that gives you a warning if your hand comes close to your face.
+The goal is to prototype a tool that nudges you into better behaviour by warning you when your hand comes close to your face.

 To be clear.
 Do NOT do this: https://www.youtube.com/watch?v=IgR6uaVqWsQ

 Also, do not **touch** your face in order to test this app.

+### How to use
+1. You need a webcam showing your head and shoulders
+2. Download / clone this repo
+3. Run index.html through a webserver, e.g. https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server

+### WORK IN PROGRESS
+I am seeing:

+* False Positives especially when turning my face.
+* False Negatives especially briefly after an alarm.
+* Delays through poor performance.

 Uses the following libraries / frameworks / tools